Moxie, Musty and Mutton

-It was written almost exactly one year after Prohibition became law nationally, and seemingly about Billy Park’s, the old chop house in Boston that had closed many years earlier.
-One can assume the article was either a reprint of one printed years before, or perhaps memoir, or maybe about another “grill” in town.
+It was printed almost exactly one year after National Prohibition became law.
+Seemingly it is about Billy Park’s, the old chop house in Boston that had closed many years before.
+The article was either a repeat of one printed years before, or perhaps simply memoir, or it concerned another “grill” in town.

-The writer and perhaps the editor were clearly dyspeptic guys who wanted to diss booze and florid eating habits, so the article suited the Volstead era, but the visit described should not be doubted.
-The discussion of musty ale and mutton chops is too detailed to suppose fabrication for temperance or general bluenose purposes.
+By deprecating drinking and ostentatious eating the article suited the Volstead era, but the incident described was probably not invention.
+The depictions are too detailed to suppose fabrication for temperance or general bluenose purposes.

-Certainly the musty ale notes are intriguing, especially as little description of the beer has been recorded.
-Moxie is a soft drink that originated in New England at the end of the 1800s.
-The brand is today owned by Coca-Cola and still sold.
-The drink reflects the kind of flavour (generally) more popular in the past, namely a medicinal, bitter-sweet quality.
-Suze, red vermouth, Jagermeister, certain Italian soft drinks, Dr. Pepper, and root beer are broad analogues.
-Gentian is an informing ingredient it appears of Moxie, a root variously described as tasting of wintergreen, bubblegum, or cough syrup.
+The impression of musty ale is intriguing, especially as so little record of how the beer tasted is available.
+Moxie is a soft drink, it originated in New England at the end of the 1800s.
+The name is, today, owned by Coca-Cola and the drink is still sold.
+It reflects flavours more popular in the past I think, medicinal, bitter-sweet flavours.
+Suze, red vermouth, Jagermeister, some Italian soft drinks, Dr. Pepper, and root beer are broadly examples.
+Gentian is an ingredient it seems of Moxie, a bitter root variously described as tasting of wintergreen, bubblegum, or cough syrup.

 It tastes like a combination of 8% Diet Coke, 15% root beer, 72% cough medicine, 3% cloves, and 2% turpentine.
 I had it about 4 months ago.
 I didn’t really like it.
 Its kinda like Dr. Pepper.
 When DP is put in your mouth, it tastes like Coke, but when you swallow it, it tastes like grape soda with Coke.
 Same with Moxie: it tastes like root beer with a tad bit of cough medicine when first put in your mouth, but when you swallow it, it tastes much [more] like cough medicine and other things…”

 Other statements in Wikipedia Talk are in similar vein.
-Some mention turpentine or fluoride, which ties into the “mothballs” metaphor in the Morning Call.
-It is tempting to think that by using the mothball term the 1921 writer meant musty as in the sulphury “Bass stink”, or barnyard of Brettanomyces, both discussed in my article.
-But mothballs don’t really smell of either, in fact they are intended to preclude or at least disguise these odours.
-The mothball smell is a pungent chemical note, both turpentine and fluoride get it at.
+Turpentine or fluoride are mentioned, which ties into the “mothballs” in the Morning Call.
+It is tempting to think that by mothballs the 1921 writer meant musty in the sense of the sulphury “Bass stink” or barnyard of Brettanomyces, both discussed in my article.
+But mothballs don’t really smell of either, in fact they are intended to preclude or at least disguise such odours.
+Mothball has a pungent chemical note, but turpentine and fluoride do get it at.

-The writer was a tyro at ale, so his fastidious dislike must be viewed at least partly in this light.
-As he put it, he should have started with a lower order in the “genus ale” rather than the acclaimed and evidently challenging specialty, musty ale.
-Possibly he had never known beer of any kind although I’d guess he was familiar with lager.
-He doesn’t state in the article he had never touched alcohol before.
+The writer was a tyro at ale, so his fastidious dislike must be viewed partly in this light.
+As he put it, he should have started with a lower order of the “genus ale” rather than an evidently challenging specialty like musty ale.
+Maybe he had never known beer of any kind although perhaps he was familiar with lager.
+He doesn’t state in the article that he never drank alcohol before.

-Where does this leave us?
-Well, beer-as-Moxie-quinine-soapy suggests something rather like a modern Trappist or abbey ale.
-Something like St. Bernardus, say, or more particularly the herbal/earthy Orval.
-I theorize in Brewery History that musty ale was probably often simply Bass Pale Ale or other India Pale Ale or other Burton-style stocked beer.
-At the time, it can be presumed these had both a brett note and the “Burton snatch”, from gypsum in the brewing.
-Their combination may have been the musty keynote, but the matter remains in doubt as some musty ale was advertised as not in fact musty.
+Still, the musty ale description evokes something rather like a modern Trappist or abbey ale.
+St. Bernardus, say, or the herbal/earthy Orval.
+I suggest in the article that musty ale was often simply Bass Pale Ale or another IPA or stock beer.
+At the time, these likely had both a Brett note and the “Burton snatch”, from gypsum in the brewing.
+The combination may have given rise to the musty keynote, but the matter remains in doubt as some musty ale was advertised as not in fact musty.

 Note re images: The first image above was extracted from the original news story linked in the first asterisk above.
 The second image was obtained from Pinterest on the Internet, here.
 All intellectual property in the sources belongs solely to their lawful owner or authorized user, as applicable.
 Images are used for educational and historical purposes.
 All feedback welcomed.